Amit Dutta: Kramasha (To Be Continued) (2007)

-Kramasha (To Be Continued), an experimental short film made in 2007, earned considerable acclaim from film scholars and critics and was considered to be a defining achievement in experimental cinema.
-After winning many national and international awards, it was included in the list of thousand best films of all times compiled by film critic Jonathan Rosenbaum who also described the film as "a dazzling, virtuoso piece of mise en scene in 35-millimeter, full of uncanny imagery about the way the narrator imagines the past of his village and his family."
+Kramasha (To Be Continued), an experimental short film made in 2007, earned considerable acclaim from film scholars and critics.
+In 2007, the film critic Jonathan Rosenbaum included it in his personal list of the one thousand best films of all time, describing the film as "a dazzling, virtuoso piece of mise en scene in 35-millimeter, full of uncanny imagery about the way the narrator imagines the past of his village and his family."
 It was also voted as one of the best films in the Senses of Cinema poll in 2007.

-The FIPRESCI Jury while giving it the critic's prize in 2007 at the Oberhausen Film Festival in remarked, "Now that 35-millimeter appears to be a format whose pleasures are being overlooked or forgotten, especially in the realm of short films, the sensual pleasures of Amit Dutta's 22-minute To Be Continued (Kramasha) seem all the more precious..."
+The FIPRESCI Jury at the 2007 Oberhausen Film Festival gave the film the Critic's Prize, remarking, "Now that 35-millimeter appears to be a format whose pleasures are being overlooked or forgotten, especially in the realm of short films, the sensual pleasures of Amit Dutta's 22-minute To Be Continued (Kramasha) seem all the more precious..."

-The Jury at the MIFF (Mumbai International Film Festival) while giving it the Golden Conch for the Best Film of the Festival in 2008 wrote about the film: "In the manner music keeps you quietly enthralled with a resonating sense of things without a need to necessarily reduce the experience to a verbalization of meanings, Kramasha offers a world of images and sounds that made us smell and touch the lush of nature amid a mysterious index of hallucinations.
+The Jury at the 2008 Mumbai International Film Festival gave Kramasha the Golden Conch for the Best Film of the Festival, stating that, "In the manner music keeps you quietly enthralled with a resonating sense of things without a need to necessarily reduce the experience to a verbalization of meanings, Kramasha offers a world of images and sounds that made us smell and touch the lush of nature amid a mysterious index of hallucinations.
 Like a dream that we may fail to understand but that reaches deep recesses of our unconscious and touches familiar chords, Amit Dutta's Kramasha weaves a powerful narrative that blends legends, myths and nostalgia into a film that allows us to recall our own early experiences."

 Aadmi ki Aurat Aur Anya Kahaniyan (The Man's Woman and Other Stories) (2009)

-The Man's Woman and Other Stories, a triptych of three separate short-stories received the Jury's Special Mention award of the Orizzonti [New Horizons] section of the 66th Venice Film Festival with the note that the film "opens a window on a new form of film-making on many levels".
+The Man's Woman and Other Stories, a triptych of three separate short-stories, received the Jury's Special Mention Award of the Orizzonti [New Horizons] section of the 66th Venice Film Festival, with the note that the film "opens a window on a new form of film-making on many levels".
 Jury-member and film-artist Bady Minck wrote that the director "creates images which are poetic and unsettling at the same time.
 They oscillate between the fantastic and the concrete, imagination and present-day reality".